TownLake/blog-samrhea-legacy/content/posts/2022/serra.md

 ![Mopac](../../../static/media/post-images/serra/mopac.jpg)

 I have about half a dozen close friends I have met this way.
 I held a Fourth of July party last year where most of the American attendees met me through my dog.
 I’ve also made Portuguese friends this way, too, [but only with other dog owners](https://blog.samrhea.com/posts/2020/dog-parties-in-portugal).
-That filter expanded abruptly when we accidentally adopted a symbol of national pride two months ago.
+That filter expanded abruptly when we inadvertently adopted a symbol of national pride two months ago.

 In 2020, we bought a home with a yard in Sintra and moved about 45 minutes west of Lisbon.
 We did this so that we could stay in bed longer in the mornings by just opening a door to let Mopac out instead of putting on real clothes to walk him in the city.
 We also like Sintra.